evieluvsrainbows/Taliyah/README.md

 > [!CAUTION]
 > These prerequisites are currently out of date while the bot transitions to being based around poise and Discord's new
-> slash command system instead of serenity's old command framework; therefore these prerequisite instructions should not
+> slash command system instead of serenity's old command framework; therefore these instructions should not be followed.
-> be followed.
-I am also moving to a macOS-based workflow during the week of June 24, so when these instructions are updated,
+> I am also moving to a macOS-based workflow during the week of June 24, so when these instructions are updated,
 > they will be primarily based around macOS and the Homebrew package manager.

 Alright, before we can get Taliyah up and running, we'll need to install a couple pieces of software in order for Taliyah